Canterbury Community Safety Partnership action plan

 Canterbury Community Safety Partnership (CSP) is made up of representatives from local organisations known as 'responsible authorities' who work together to help protect our district from crime and make people feel safer.

-We work with organisations such as:
+We work with organisations such as (but not limited to):

 • Kent Police